CHARLOTTE, N.C. — Officers arrested Donovan Hubbard who is accused of attacking a man with a mental disability in October 2018.

-Police have not yet made any arrests after 23-year-old Devonta Burch was assaulted in broad daylight Wednesday along Allen Street in Charlotte’s Belmont neighborhood.
+Devonta Burch was assaulted in broad daylight outside a convenience store along Allen Street in Charlotte’s Belmont neighborhood, Charlotte-Mecklenburg police said.

-Police said surveillance cameras that were rolling outside of the Belmont Corner Store captured shots of the person investigators believe might be responsible for the beating.
+Police said surveillance cameras that were rolling outside of the Belmont Corner Store captured shots of the attack.

 Devonta Burch had broken bones, cuts and bruises on his face as a result of what this mother calls a random attack.